raythurman2386/Code-snippets-and-practice/interview/interview.md

   `async` attribute downloads the script during parsing the document but will pause the parser to execute the script before it has fully finished parsing. `async` scripts will not necessarily execute in order.

-# In which states can a Promise be
-  A Promise is in one of these states:
-    pending: initial state, neither fulfilled nor rejected.
-    fulfilled: meaning that the operation completed successfully.
-    rejected: the operation failed.